npollard/war/README.md

 If a player runs out of cards during a war, that player immediately loses.

-In the event that both players run out of cards simultaneously, the winner is randomly picked.
+In the event that both players run out of cards simultaneously, the winner is picked randomly.

 ## Usage
 Developed with gradle 2.5.